meilisearch/documentation/learn/core_concepts/primary_key.md

 ### `index_primary_key_no_candidate_found`

-This error occurs when you add documents for the first time and none of them have an attribute ending with `id`.
+This error occurs when you add documents to an index for the first time and none of them have an attribute ending with `id`.
 It can be resolved by [manually setting the index's primary key](#setting-the-primary-key-on-document-addition), or ensuring that all documents you add possess an `id` attribute.

 ```json
 {